 Q: Can I receive instruction in the home for my ill child even if he or she has not been

 A: Probably.
-Most schools have policies that differentiate between “unexcused” and “excused” absences and permit make-up work for the latter.
+Most schools have policies that differentiate between unexcused and excused absences and permit make-up work for the latter.
 As a result, an otherwise non-disabled student will likely receive homework assignments—or even home instruction services—during any prolonged absence.
 However, the legal obligation to provide actual home instruction arises only when the nature and severity of the student’s illness represents a material restriction in a major life activity such as learning, reading, concentrating, and thinking.
-In those cases, an otherwise non-disabled child has a protected right to an equal educational opportunity and cannot be penalized (or “discriminated against”) due to his or her condition.
+In these cases, an otherwise non-disabled child has a protected right to an equal educational opportunity and cannot be penalized (or “discriminated against”) due to his or her condition.
 In such cases, parents should openly communicate with the school district regarding the child’s impairment and educational needs.
-When appropriate, a “team” of individuals knowledgeable about the child will determine the child’s status and educational programming.
+When appropriate, a team of individuals knowledgeable about the child will determine the child’s status and educational programming.
 If the child’s condition is or becomes serious or chronic, he or she also may qualify for special education services above and beyond home instruction.

 Q: If I disagree with my child’s school about the special education he receives at school, may I keep my child at home and demand home instruction?

-Law You Can Use is a weekly consumer legal information column provided by the Ohio State Bar Association.
-This article was prepared by John E. Britton, an attorney with the Cleveland firm of Britton, Smith, Peters & Kalail Co., LPA.
+This “Law You Can Use” consumer legal information column was provided by the Ohio State Bar Association.
+It was prepared by John E. Britton, an attorney with the firm of Ennis Britton Co., LPA.